Ferdinand N. Kahler: American Automobile Manufacturing Company

-Resumed automobile component production
+Resumption of component production

-A 1915 Chilton Automobile Directory lists The Kahler Co. as a component manufacturer in multiple categories, including "Dashes - wood, metal bound, veneered and solid, in the white (unfinished) and finished".
+A 1915 Chilton Automobile Directory lists the Kahler Co. as a component manufacturer in multiple categories, including "Dashes - wood, metal bound, veneered and solid, in the white (unfinished) and finished".

-In 1922, it was reported the Kahler Co. had been awarded a contract to produce car bodies for the Durant Star automobile.
+In 1922, it was reported that the Kahler Co. had been awarded a contract to produce car bodies for the Durant Star automobile.
 The Kahler Co. was still listed as a national source of automobile dashboards in 1925.

 Supplier to Ford

 In 1915, Kahler used his experience gained from manufacturing and assembling automobiles to become one of eight prime wooden component suppliers to the Ford Motor Company of Detroit, Michigan.
 The Kahler Co. provided Ford with wooden Model T car frames, floor boards, battery boxes and other components.
-A serial number preceded by the lhe letters "KA" stamped on a Ford Model T's firewall or front frame member indicates the frame assembly was manufactured at The Kahler Co.'s New Albany factory.
+A serial number preceded by the lhe letters "KA" stamped on a Ford Model T's firewall or front frame member indicates the frame assembly was manufactured at the Kahler Co.'s New Albany factory.
 Regardless of the manufacturer, all Model T bodies were interchangeable, however the individual parts in a body would not necessarily fit a similar-looking body if it was made by a different manufacturer.

 It was reported in 1917 that Kahler's contract to produce 200 car bodies a day for Ford was "reputed to be the largest manufacturing order ever received by a New Albany concern".
 Over $7,500 was reported to have been spent on new manufacturing equipment to meet the new contract's production.

 In April 1920, the US rail system suffered a number of strikes.
 The resulting rail embargo forced the Kahler Co. to temporarily halt production due to the inability to receive raw materials and make shipments to Ford in Detroit.
 Kahler's 185 employees were furloughed.
 On March 30, 1921, Kahler announced his automobile body factory would "resume operations in full force", with an order from the Ford Motor Company for 280 automobile bodies per day.

-By 1921, The Kahler Co. was exclusively manufacturing wooden "open body" (without doors) automobile frames and components for the Ford Motor Company, and had an annual production capacity of 93,000 car frames, many shipped directly from the New Albany factory to the Louisville, Kentucky Ford Assembly Plant (then located at Third Street and Eastern Parkway) for use in Model T production.
+By 1921, the Kahler Co. was exclusively manufacturing wooden "open body" (without doors) automobile frames and components for the Ford Motor Company, and had an annual production capacity of 93,000 car frames, many shipped directly from the New Albany factory to the Louisville, Kentucky Ford Assembly Plant (then located at Third Street and Eastern Parkway) for use in Model T production.

-By 1924, The Kahler Co. was exclusively producing 327,600 Ford roadster car bodies annually at the New Albany factory.
+By 1924, the Kahler Co. was exclusively producing 327,600 Ford roadster car bodies annually at the New Albany factory.